Exodus ’95 by Kfir Luzzatto

 BOTTOMLINE: It’s an easy book to read, with fluid descriptions, simple dialogue, heroes to root for and a truly crazy villain.
 Its short length of 250 pages ensures a quick pace and rapid changes of scene that will keep you entertained through that long plane journey or short train ride.
 The only other thing you need to know to be sure that this is the perfect travel companion is that the ending will blow your socks off.
 So, my recommendation: take it along.

-Guest review contributed by Overrated Sensibilities.
+This guest review was contributed by Overrated Sensibilities.
 This blogger is on a mission to read some of most timeless books of our generation, be it ones written years ago or just recently.
 Also included are groups of short stories and poetry.